opensearch-project/documentation-website/_observing-your-data/alerting/api.md

 sortOrder     | String | Determines the order of the results.
 Options are `asc` or `desc`.
 Defaults to `asc`. missing       | string | Optional size          | String | Determines the size of the request to be returned.
-Defaults to `20`. startIndex    | string | The start index to start from. used for paginating results. defaults to 0 searchString  | String | A search string used to look for a specific alert.
+Defaults to `20`. startIndex    | String | The start index to start from.
+Used for paginating results.
+Defaults to `0`. searchString  | String | A search string used to look for a specific alert.
 Defaults to an empty string. severityLevel | String | Severity level to filter for.
 Defaults to `ALL`. alertState    | string | Alert state to filter for. defaults to "ALL"